-Here are my top priorities in the best pumpkin pancakes:
+Here are my top priorities for the best pumpkin pancakes recipe:

-– It has to taste like pumpkin.
-And by that, I mean it should taste like pumpkin pie.
+- It has to taste like pumpkin.
+And by that, I mean the pancakes should taste like pumpkin pie.

-If my pumpkin pancake isn’t pumpkiny, then there isn’t any use of telling me it’s a pumpkin pancake:)
+If pumpkin pancakes aren’t pumpkiny, then there isn’t any use of telling me it’s a pumpkin pancake. 🙂

 This protein pumpkin pancakes recipe accomplishes all of those things.
 Plus, I like to call them semi-healthy.
 (Putting butter and syrup on them does something to the healthiness of a meal, so that only makes these semi-healthy.)